2nd Operations Group: Afghanistand and Iraq

 After the terrorist attacks against the U.S. on 11 September 2001, group elements, including the 20 Bomb Sq, deployed to the island of Diego Garcia in the Indian Ocean.
-On 7 October flew early attacks on targets in Afghanistan in Operation Enduring Freedom to rid that country of terrorist bases and its extremist Taliban rulers.
+On 7 October flew early attacks on targets in Afghanistan in Operation Enduring Freedom, probably on air defence sites as part of Operation Crescent Wind.
 Later flew airborne alert missions over Afghanistan and in Operation Anaconda, flew bombing missions against targets in eastern Afghanistan, 1–18 March 2002.

-Invasion of Iraq

 In the invasion of Iraq beginning March 2003, flew missions on 21 March in "shock and awe" strikes against command and control targets.
 Provided bomber combat power and expeditionary combat support for warfighters, 2004–2006.